bugtender/TaiwanDistricts/README.md

 </div>
 ```

-all selector need "city-select" class. and under the class='city-group' DOM.
+all selector need `city-select` class. and under the `class='city-group'` DOM.

+## Origin districts data

+In `db/districts.json`.
+If you want to remove some districts that useless.
+You can fork this gem and remove the data.

+The code rule of the city is `custom number` + `000`, and the district is `city custom code` + `zipcode`.

 ## Update